-Value-boosting home improvements can include projects such as painting your home (inside or outside), refinishing hardwood floors, fixing or replacing your roof or siding, installing a new garage door or front door, doing some gardening or landscaping, updating or repairing your HVAC system, or even performing minor kitchen and bathroom repairs, such as updating flooring, resurfacing cabinets, installing new hardware and fixtures, and replacing or resurfacing countertops.
-Remember to clean and liven up your yard.
+Value-boosting home improvements can include simple projects like painting your home (inside or outside), refinishing hardwood floors, fixing or replacing your roof or siding, doing some gardening or landscaping, resurfacing cabinets, or even performing minor kitchen and bathroom repairs.
+A few other projects that are a little more intensive but still simple include installing a new garage door or front door, updating or repairing your HVAC system, updating flooring, installing new hardware and fixtures, and replacing or resurfacing countertops.

 Set the Price Right

 Pricing your home is harder than it sounds.
 Price it too high, and no buyers will be interested.
 Price it too low, and you'll risk losing out on maximizing your investment.
 Luckily, your trusted real estate agents have the right resources and local market knowhow to help you out.
 Request a neighborhood sold report and work with your agent to find the right listing price.

 You've likely already started packing things away box by box, but now is the time to take it up a notch.
 Start decluttering and moving out furniture, as well as deep cleaning every corner and crevice before potential buyers come through.

 Then, work with your agent to stage your home so that it is neat, welcoming, and depersonalized (allowing your buyers to picture their own personal touches in their potential new home).

 Lastly, we'll help you take professional photographs of your home that will emphasize your home's best features and get buyer's interested — right from their computer, tablet, or phone.